 However, rather than invest in Tesla and its history of slow production and missed deadlines, investors may find more value in its partners.

 Panasonic, the company that's been providing major electronics to the world for years, has already invested.
-This battery company has business all over the world and not only has a stake in Gigafactory 1 but also the second one still being planned for construction in Japan.
+This battery company has business all over the world and not only has a stake in Gigafactory 1 but also the second one still being planned for construction in China.

 Remember, lithium is not rare.